SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ### On SAP Cloud Platform - Kyma runtime

-This BRAIN component has something in common with the [SANDBOX](../../s4hana/sandbox) and [CONVERTER](../../kyma) components ... and that is that the Kyma runtime was where each of them was running in the actual [Developer Keynote](https://events.sapteched.com/widget/sap/sapteched2020/Catalog/session/1603314875989001AsWU).
+This SANDBOX component has something in common with the [BRAIN](../../cap/brain/) and [CONVERTER](../../kyma/) components ... and that is that the Kyma runtime was where each of them was running in the actual [Developer Keynote](https://events.sapteched.com/widget/sap/sapteched2020/Catalog/session/1603314875989001AsWU).
 And the process for getting the component up and running in the Kyma runtime is the same each time.
-There's an extra step required for this BRAIN component, but we'll come to that in good time.

 #### Build & publish, secrets and deployment